 2.3 Distributed Ledger

-In the traditional system, transactions are recorded in a central ledger.
-A good example is the Bank.
+In the traditional system transactions are recorded in a central ledger.
+A good example is Bank.
 Bank maintains a central ledger and any time any transfer occurs the bank records an entry in its ledger.
-This ledger represents the true value of customers asset (in this case money).
-If somehow this central ledger gets altered, the customer’s bank account will start showing different asset value.
+This ledger represent the true value of customers asset (in this case money).
+If somehow this central ledger gets altered the customers bank account will start showing different asset value.

-In a blockchain network, the participating peers keep a copy of the ledger.
-Every peer has the same copy of the ledger.
-If any user wishes to transfer the asset to aother users all the peers get the proposal of that transaction.
+In a blockchain network the participating peers keeps a copy of the ledger.
+Every peer have the same copy of the ledger.
+If any user wishes to transfer asset to other user all the peers gets the proposal of that transaction.
 Everyone can simulate the validity of that proposed transaction against their local copy of the ledger and then approve.
 So in blockchain system it is impossible to alter the ledger as if one peer does so others can easily recognize the discrepancy in comparing with their local copy.

 2.4 Block and Chaining